 Joseph Getchell Binney

 Joseph Getchell Binney was the fourth President of the College from 1855 to 1858.
-He was born at Boston, Massachusetts, Dec.
+He was born at Boston, Massachusetts, on Dec.
 1, 1807, and died at sea Nov.
 26, 1877, while returning to Burma.
-He was educated at Yale and Newton Theological Seminary, and was ordained in 1832.
+He was educated at Yale and Newton Theological Seminary and was ordained in 1832.
 Binney settled in Savannah, Georgia, but in 1843 left for India to engage in missionary work among the Karens.
-He established in 1845 the Karen Seminary for the training of native ministers, but after some years he returned to America, owing to the precarious health of Mrs. Binney.
-He was engaged for a time as pastor at Elmira New York and Augusta, Georgia, and in 1855 accepted the Presidency of Columbian College.
-He resigned in 1858 to resume his work among the Karens, where he labored with great success until 1875 when failing health caused him to take a trip to America.
-On his return, in 1877, he died at sea and was buried in the Indian Ocean.
+He established the Karen Seminary in 1845 for the training of native ministers, but after some years he returned to America, owing to the precarious health of Mrs. Binney.
+He was engaged for a time as pastor at Elmira, New York, and Augusta, Georgia, and in 1855 he accepted the Presidency of Columbian College.
+He resigned in 1858 to resume his work among the Karens, where he labored with great success until failing health in 1875 caused him to travel to America.
+On his return in 1877, he died at sea and was buried in the Indian Ocean.

 In 1855 the Columbian College awarded the degrees of Bachelor of Arts, Master of Arts, and the Bachelor of Philosophy.
 German was also added to the curriculum during Binney’s tenure.